nour-alsatari/data-structures-and-algorithms/graph/README2.md

 ![whiteboard](../images/depth-first.jpg)

 ## Approach & Efficiency
-Time Complexity: O(n) because we are keeping track of the last visited vertex in a stack, the stack could grow to the size of all vertices in the worst-case scenario.
-As a result, the complexity of time is O(n) and space is O(n) because of the recursive call
+The time complexity is O(n^2) because the code iterates through all the nodes and has a recursive call and could grow to the size of all vertices in the worst-case scenario.
+As a result, the complexity of time is O(n^2) and space is O(n) because we created a collection Set to store the visited nodes

 ## Solution
 npm test graph